Skip to main content

 This is the name you specified when defining the event.

-Name of command executed prior to this event being triggered
+Name of command executed prior to this event being triggered.

-The commandline parameters of the aforementioned command
+The command line parameters of the aforementioned command.

-This is the name of the Murex named pipe which contains a copy of the STDOUT from the command which executed prior to this event.
+This is the name of the Murex named pipe which contains a copy of the stdout from the command which executed prior to this event.

 You can read this with read-named-pipe. eg